priemum/Elara-Hooks/readme.md

-.setThumbnail("Image URL") // Thumbnail of the embed .setImage("Image URL") // Image of the embed .addField("Name", "Value", true) // Adds a field to the embed, max 25 .addBlankEmbed(true) // Adds a blank field to the embed, true, false to make it inline .setTimestamp(optional_time) //  Adds the timestamp to the embed.
+.setThumbnail("Image URL") // Thumbnail of the embed .setImage("Image URL") // Image of the embed .addField("Name", "Value", true) // Adds a field to the embed, max 25 .addBlankField(true) // Adds a blank field to the embed, true, false to make it inline .setTimestamp(optional_time) //  Adds the timestamp to the embed.
+.setURL(`URL`) // Adds the url for the title.
 .send() // Sends the message/embed.
 ```